Skip to content

 3. Click Apply.

-4. Click to find the saved templates.
+4. Click the following to find the saved templates.